icsm-au/DynAdjust/resources/BUILDING.md

 > $ ./install_dynadjust_prerequisites.sh
 > ```

-  Executing the script without any options will cause the script to run in interactive mode, allowing you to choose several options for how the prerequisites (boost, xerces-c, xsd, mkl) are installed.
+  Executing the script without any options will cause the script to run in interactive mode, allowing you to choose several options for how the prerequisites (boost, xerces-c, xsd, oneAPI mkl) are installed.

-  Your system-specific package manager will be used to install boost and mkl.
+  Your system-specific package manager will be used to install boost and oneAPI mkl.

   Options are provided for installing xerces-c and xsd prerequisites via your system-specific package manager or downloading and building from source.